 An hour-and-half drive from Sydney, or a 30-minute ferry ride from Palm Beach, it’s light, bright and its nautical theme feels in tune with its location near the Hawkesbury River and Brisbane Water National Park.

-The venue will be open for breakfast and lunch every day, as well as for dinner from Wednesday to Sunday.
+The pub is open for breakfast and lunch each day, as well as for dinner from Wednesday to Sunday.
 As you would guess, the menu is big on seafood, taking advantage of its coastal location and local oyster farming industry.
 There are generous mixed seafood platters and crumbed fish burgers, as well as summery salads.
 There’s a bar and beer garden where you can choose from 17 different beers, and a takeaway store for a quick fish-and-chips fix.